 While nursing home and other long-term care facility residents may be at higher risk for coronavirus, that doesn’t mean nothing can be done to protect them.
 In March, the Centers for Medicare & Medicaid Services (CMS) announced new measures to protect nursing home residents from COVID-19.
 Since introducing these measures, CMS has reported “sporadic noncompliance” in the areas of hand hygiene, proper use of personal protective equipment, and cohorting (i.e. separating sick people from healthy ones).

 Several state Attorneys General are opening criminal investigations into nursing homes for neglect of patients during the COVID-19 pandemic.
 Residents and their families have also filed civil lawsuits against facilities for allegedly failing to protect residents, but many states have granted nursing homes civil immunity from harm and death connected with the coronavirus.
 Ohio House and Senate bills would grant immunity to businesses and healthcare workers, except in cases of “willful or wanton” misconduct.

 Whether a nursing home resident is suffering from unexplained injuries, an infectious disease, financial exploitation, or another type of harm, that individual’s family has the right to ask questions.
 They may also have the right to file a civil lawsuit, depending on the circumstances.
 As opposed to criminal acts prosecuted by the state, civil litigation seeks compensation for medical expenses, pain and suffering, funeral costs, and other losses.

-Graham & Graham is committed to protecting Ohio’s vulnerable residents from mistreatment.
+Graham Law is committed to protecting Ohio’s vulnerable residents from mistreatment.
 If you suspect that a loved one suffered harm due to negligence at a long-term care facility, our lawyers can help you explore legal options.